obeli-sk/obelisk/ROADMAP.md

 ## feat!: Return execution id in -invoke, allow in webhooks
 Similarly to `-await-next`, return a tuple of execution id and the result.

+## feat: Support `-get(execution id)` in webhooks
+Enables pattern where webhook sends a signal via `-stub`, then reads the parent's result.

 ## fix: Mark `-stub` execution as cancelled after its join set has been cancelled.

 ## feat: KV host activity